Azure/deploy/README.md

 ## Dependencies

-- [Login](https://github.com/azure/login): Login with your Azure credentials
+- [Login](https://github.com/azure/login): This action is used to authenticate the GitHub Actions workflow with Azure Resource Manager (ARM).
-- [Checkout](https://github.com/actions/checkout): Checks out your repository in runner workspace.
+- [Checkout](https://github.com/actions/checkout): This action checks out the repository where the workflow is running onto the GitHub Actions runner.

 ## Contributing